kareila/clean-all-the-things/README.md

 This is a one-time configuration option; once configured, Twitter will be automatically used for all future status updates.

-Two other command line options are available.
+Three other command line options are available.
 The `--silent` flag suppresses all those chatty, helpful status messages and prints only the most essential output.
 (I recommend running `clean_cli.pl --maint --silent` out of cron if Twitter is being used, to avoid getting any email unless an error occurs.)
+Specifying `--warn=<n>` on the command line will let you change the warning threshold from the default 80% - for example, `--warn=90` will only include jobs that have reached 90% urgency or higher in the status message returned when running in maintenance mode.

 The other command line option is `--region=<n>` which only comes into play if you assign your jobs into different numbered regions.
 For example, I use two regions named (1)Upstairs and (2)Downstairs, and I actually have two cron